So your kid wants to start riding motorcycles? Well, there are only two ways you can be feeling right about now, either:

 4. Speed: the smallest kids dirt bikes often feature adjustable speed limiters that allow you to set a top speed limit on the throttle, preventing them from getting away on themselves.
 If your child is older, you’re going to have to set a precedent that speed can be dangerous.
 Make sure you supervise them and control their speed until you are confident that they can control the bike going fast, while also being mature enough to realise the dangers.

 5. Ride: perhaps the best way to help you child learn how to ride a bike is by riding one yourself!
 Kids love practising steering a motorcycle while sitting in front of Mum or Dad and it’s an excellent way to help them understand how the throttle works.
 Riding your own bike is also the best way to keep up with them and make sure they are okay.
 Going on trail rides is an awesome family experience, one that is sure to bring you closer and create some truly great memories.

 Choosing the right dirt bike for your kid is an involved process – there’s a lot to take in!
 But once you understand the types of bikes that are available, and know what size bike and engine type is right for the keen young rider in your family, it’s really a lot of fun teaching them and watching them grow on their bike.
 Riding a motorcycle is a great skill to learn at an early age, too.
 The coordination required to ride a motorcycle develops fine motor skills that they will apply later in life when learning to drive a car.

 Best of all, it offers a unique opportunity to get out there in the great outdoors and explore the world on two wheels.

-So now you have an idea of what to look for, check out the full range of kids dirt bikes available at Outdoria, from retailers and private sellers located Australia-wide.
+So now you have an idea of what to look for, check out the full range of kids dirt bikes available at Outdoria, from retailers located Australia-wide.

 A big thank you to Jennifer Corbin for providing the awesome photos of her little rippers for this guide.